syedzayyan/syedzayyan.github.io.hugo/content/posts/errors-i-came-across-adding-staticman-to-my-jekyll-blog-for-a-comment-system.markdown

 Bottom line is read your tutorials properly and don't be like me and waste 2 days worth of your time.
 Well if you have found this article you are already like me I suppose.

 :) xx

+## Update: **14th March 2022**

+I have since switched to a Hugo blog.
+I couldn't get the strikthrough syntax to work, you can tell by the ugly title.
+If you have any ideas make a pull request, email me or  I don't know really.
+For setting up staticman with Hugo I followed ze [tutorial](https://dancwilliams.com/hugo-staticman-nested-replies-and-email-notifications/).
+This blog's code is open source anyways, urmmm you could if you like change the css :).
+I basically copied the commenting CSS from Dan's older blog, just changed the CSS variables to suit this blog.

+There are some more errors I made along the way, like trying to code my own form.
+Which was a big mistake.
+I'd say, start with a simple enough form like the one I cited and then maybe change the code from there.
+I started with my Jekyll form, which was not the best of ideas.
+Start simple is another advice I could give.

+:) xxx